Kotti/kotti_user_manual/docs/adding_content/images.rst

 Upon uploading to a Kotti website, there is behind-the-scenes work for preparing copies of the original image at several sizes that fit the design of the website.
-Kotti uses a modern approach for layout, and it knows the default widths of the entire site, and of its parts.
-You don't have to make different size versions of the images; Kotti handles it.
 In the old days of the web, and in unsophisticated systems, you would have to manually do this work.

 An image is given a title and description when you add it.
 Just as web addresses (URLs) are made for documents, the image will have its own URL.
 Consider a photograph you have on your computer named IMG_5381.JPG.
 That is the